 MATERIAL CHANGES AND COMMITMENTS IF ANY, AFFECTING THE FINANCIAL POSITION OF THE COMPANY WHICH HAVE OCCURRED BETWEEN THE END OF THE FINANCIAL YEAR AND THE DATE OF THE REPORT

-As per Companies (Indian Accounti ng Standard) (Ind AS), every Listed Company and their holding and subsidiary companies (other than banking companies, insurance companies and non-banking financial companies) are required to comply with Ind AS in the preparation of their financial statements for accounting periods beginning on or after April, 2016, with the comparatives for the periods ending March, 2016.
-The Company is not falling under the criteria from April, 2016 as the Net worth of the Company is below Rs 500 Crores.
-Accordingly the Company will adopt the said Ind AS with effect from April 1, 2017.
+The Company is required to comply with Ind AS in the preparation of their Financial Statements for accounting periods beginning on or after April, 2017, with the comparatives for the periods ending March, 2017.
+Accordingly the Company has adopted the said Ind AS with effect from 1st April, 2017.
 The Company has devised a suitable implementation plan for adoption of Ind AS.

 PARTICULARS OF LOANS, GUARANTEES OR INVESTMENTS